‘Sadistic’ rapist who attacked mother and 14-year-old daughter jailed for life

 She added: “You can’t or will not stop taking drugs.”

-Carney, of Dros Y Morfa, Rumney, Cardiff, pleaded guilty to rape and attempted rape.
+Carney, of Dros Y Morfa, Rumney, Cardiff, pleaded guilty to six counts of rape, one count of attempted rape and two counts of assault by penetration.

+He further admitted two counts of causing actual bodily harm, committing an offence with intent to commit a sexual offence and theft of the daughter’s mobile phone.

 His barrister Christopher Rees said in mitigation: “The defendant is disgusted by the terrible crime he has committed.